How Does IRS View the Mileage to and from Work?

 What Are the Limits to Claiming Mileage Deductions?

-There is no limit into the number of miles that you can claim as long as you have sufficient evidence that they happened.
+There is no limit to the number of miles you can claim as long as you have sufficient evidence that they happened.

 However, the IRS will pay particular interest to your claims if:

 • Your mileage claims are a round number – The chances that you will have driven 10,000 miles flat are rare.
-The figure will be more like 10,111.65 if you are logging your mileage with a mileage app.
+The figure will be more like 10,111.65 if you log your mileage with a mileage app.

 There are varying ways to avoid paying high taxes.
 If you run a business that involves a lot of driving, you are advised to use the mileage deduction on your taxes to increase your net profit.